ARt that SPeaks up

 Submit your artwork

-Ages 12–18 are invited to submit artwork in any form - drawing, painting, digital, written piece, edited video, etc.
+Once submissions are open, ages 12–18 are invited to submit artwork in any form - drawing, painting, digital, written piece, edited video, etc.

 Theme: mental health, belonging, connection, hope.